NATIONAL SEED SWAP DAY

 - Post your events online so they are easily found using #SeedSwapDay

-- Generate interest in your seed swaps by planning urban gardens or community gardens.
+- Generate interest in your seed swaps.
+Plan urban gardens or community gardens.
 Not only do they improve the look of your community but they also provide nutritious food, too.

 - Offer classes for starting seeds indoors and successful transplanting.